Germogen Maximov: Early life

 Georgy Ivanovich Maximov was born in 1861 in stanitsa Nagavskaya in the Don Host Oblast of the Russian Empire to a Cossack family.
 His father was a church reader (Russian: псаломщик).
 He finished elementary and parochial school in Nogavskaya and high school in Ust-Medvedicka.
 He studied from 1879 to 1882, in the Don Theological Seminary in Novocherkassk, and then attended the Spiritual Academy in Kiev.

 After graduating from the Kiev Theological Academy in 1886, he served as a priest in Novocherkassk, where he remained for years.
-"He was an extremist in his religious beliefs.
-Before being tonsured as a monk in December 1890, he castrated himself with his own hands in an attempt to achieve moral perfection through mortification of the flesh."
 Soon he became principal of the church gymnasium in Ust-Medvedicka in 1894.
 He left Don Episcopacy in 1902 for Vladikavkaz, where he became rector of the cathedral in Vladikavkaz.

 After his wife's death, he was left with six children, the youngest was one year old and the eldest sixteen.
 By decision of the Holy Synod he was appointed Rector of the seminary in Saratov in 1906.

 He became monk in August 1909, adopting the name ″Germogen″, and was elevated to the rank of archimandrite.

 In May 1910, he was consecrated as Bishop of Aksay in Saint Petersburg, Vicar of the Don Diocese, and on 18 May, he arrived at the Don Diocese in Novocherkassk for his duties.